Andrews3dfactory/PushTerm/README.md

 PushTerm is a Python-based command-line tool designed to streamline your 3D printing experience using your terminal.
 It provides a clean, simple terminal interface and lets you launch customizable commands, scripts, or tools with ease.
 This command is a tool for auto print farms; most auto print farms take too long, and sometimes don't work.
 The PushTerm allows you to customize speed and is more efficient for producing quality prints.

+⚠️ Legal Notice
+PushTerm v1 (this version) is released free and open-source under the MIT License and is not covered by any patents.
+You are free to use, modify, and distribute this version.
+Future versions of PushTerm may include proprietary logic and features that are patent-pending and protected.
+Only this original version (v1) is free for commercial and non-commercial use.

 ## 🚀 Features

 - Lightweight and fast